 When I am fixing skirting boards I lean on an off-cut like below to push the boards down tight to the floor as I nail or screw them to the wall.
 Doing this helps get the boards really tight to the floor without any unsightly gaps.

 Q: Do you use dowels, nails, Screws/Rawl plugs, or a strong glue like no more nails to attach skirting boards to the walls?
-The answer quite often, is all of them!
+The answer quite often, is all of the above!

 It all depends on the type of wall I'm fixing to, and whether I'm fixing skirting boards made of normal timber or MDF.
 It might sound stupid but you use whatever you need to.
 If a nail won't hold, (maybe the board wants to spring back) then it needs to be screwed.
 And if beating a nail or winding a screw in even when pre-drilled and countersunk will split the skirting because it is so short or small - use no more nails or ideally Gripfill.
 Because I have all of these in my finish carpentry fixings tray I can use the most suitable for any given situation.

 When fixing a lengthening joint or an external miter I always glue and pin the mitre together with tiny veneer pins or 20mm panel pins, depending on the skirting board.
 If it's hardwood or MDF skirting board a stronger pin is usually needed.

 When attaching boards to stud-work walls I mainly nail them with 70mm lost-head nails.
 Sometimes I Pre-drill if I need to nail right on the end of a board to prevent it splitting.
 Even if the nail doesn't split it at first, sometimes punching the head in can, which is annoying!
 To pre-drill, use a drill bit slightly smaller than the thickness of the nail.